Second Grade Teachers

 Our field studies take place in the spring:

-This field study supports our unit about reptiles and amphibians.
+This field study supports our unit about communities.

 - Westmoor Park- West Hartford, CT